 ASTROPHYSICS.
 The study of the physics of astronomical processes in order to understand what can be learned from the radiations observed from astronomical objects.
-Detectors and detection techniques are also examined.
-Cross-listed: Same class as Physics 310.
 Prerequisites: Physics 132 and Mathematics 141.
-Offered: spring semester of odd-numbered years.
+Offered: spring semester of oddnumbered years.
+(Cross-listed as Physics 310.)